Preparing for A Levels

 Beyond A Level: For those wishing to pursue Maths further,

-other papers from the eight remaining options.
-When you've done that, consider
+from the eight remaining options.
+When you've done that, consider studying the

-studying the remaining six modules!
-That will give you a breadth of
+remaining six modules!
+That will give you a breadth of mathematical knowledge

-mathematical knowledge which surpasses that of almost all university maths
+which surpasses that of almost all university maths students.

 Mathematics can hardly be bettered.